This December, Stone Hill Inn turned 20!

 3. Quiet Trails

 November and December are still full of unmatched natural beauty and moderate temperatures.
-The fallen leaves give way to new views focused on the serenity of the mountains, rivers and lakes that surround you.
+The fallen leaves give way to new views focused on the serenity of the mountains, rivers, and lakes surrounding you.

 4. Better Prices